ThePyProgrammer/GreenPass/README.md

 #### Shake

-You can shake the device to open the pass.
+You can actually shake the device to open the pass.